Eryngium campestre: Description

 Eryngium campestre is a stiff, hairless, prickly perennial plant.
 It resembles the better known sea holly (Eryngium maritimum), but is taller and less robust, and the stem and leaves are paler and not bluish-green.
 The palmate leaves have more slender lobes which are tipped with spines, and the bracts below the flower heads are slender.
 The stems are thinner, the branches are longer and the globular flower heads are white and much smaller than the sea holly.
 This plant flowers between July and September.

 Distribution and habitat

 Eryngium campestre has a mainly Central and Southern Europe distribution, north to Germany and Holland.
 It is common in many places but in Germany it is restricted to dry habitats near the Rivers Rhine and Elbe.
 It is very uncommon in dry grassland on neutral or calcareous soils in the southeast of the British Isles, having first been recorded in 1662 by the naturalist John Ray in Devon.
 It has statutory protection in Somerset and Devon and is persisting in several sites there, but elsewhere it is mostly a short-lived casual of waste ground, road verges and rough pastures.

 Uses

-Used in herbalism as an infusion to treat coughs, whooping cough and urinary infections.
+It is used in herbalism as an infusion to treat coughs, whooping cough and urinary infections.
 Roots were formerly candied as sweets or boiled and roasted as a vegetable.
-The plants active constituents are essential oils, saponins, tannins.
+The plant's active constituents are essential oils, saponins, tannins.

+In Iran's Mazandaran Province, it has been used in various local dishes for centuries.